bayileyegnabate/05-matplotlib/README.md

 ## Results
 ### PyBer summary
 The table bellow summarizes the ride-sharing data by city type.
 Acocriding to this result the **Rural Cities** have the least numbe of rides and highes average fare per ride, while **Urban Cities** have the highest total number of rides and the lowest average fare per ride.
-This seams to suggest that there is an inverse relationshio between fare and number of rides.
+This seams to suggest that there is an inverse relationship between fare and number of rides.
+Rural cities also have the lowest number of drivers.
 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">